 Dr Chris Randall

-- Position: Lecturer in Microbiology
+- Position: Associate Professor of Microbiology

 - Areas of expertise: Microbiology education; antibiotic discovery; pre-clinical evaluation of antimicrobial drug candidates; molecular mechanisms of antibiotic resistance.